-There are 16 chapters in this book, numbered from 0 to 15.
+There are 21 chapters in this book, numbered from 0 to 20.
 The first 11 chapters cover the core topics that provide the fundamentals of programming.
-Chapters 11 to 15 cover intermediate-level topics such as sorting, searching, recursion, inheritance, polymorphism, and file I/O. There are more than enough topics for one semester.
-After the first 11 chapters (Ch 0 to Ch 10), instructors can mix and match materials from Chapters 11 to 15 to suit their needs.
+Chapters 11 to 15 cover intermediate-level topics such as sorting, searching, recursion, inheritance, polymorphism, and file I/O. And Chapters 16 to 20 cover topics related to data structures.
+There are more than enough topics for one semester.
+After the first 11 chapters (Ch 0 to Ch 10), instructors can mix and match materials from Chapters 11 to 20 to suit their needs.
 We first show the dependency relationships among the chapters and then provide a brief summary of each chapter.